Skip to content

 ToolCommandPurpose

-Statusopenkoi statusQuick overview of memory, skills, cost.
+Statusopenkoi statusQuick overview of memory, skills, cost, maturity stage.

 Cost dashboardopenkoi status --costsCost breakdown by time period and model.

-Doctoropenkoi doctorHealth check with fix suggestions.
+Doctoropenkoi doctorHealth check with fix suggestions (alias for status --verbose).

 Daemonopenkoi daemon startBackground execution of scheduled skills and watchers.

 REPLopenkoi chatInteractive session with slash commands.
+Resume with --resume <id>.

 Released under the MIT License.